brijrajcodisto/cloud-uploads-wp-plugin/readme.txt

 - **Unlimited sites** - you can connect just one site, hundreds, or thousands...no extra license costs
 - **Media storage analyzer** - For both your local and cloud-connected media files located in the Media Library
 - **Auto-connect** – no confusing cloud account API's.
 Simply click to connect
-- **No 3rd-party utility needed** - developed and maintained by the team behind Infinite Uploads
 - **Secure** - move, store, and deliver files with peace-of-mind